gwsystems/sledge-serverless-framework/runtime/experiments/applications/by_font/README.md

-# OCR varied by word
+# OCR varied by font

 Generates pnm image files containing random words from the wamerican dictionary.

-The number of words are varied between 1, 10, 100 in order to assess how the size of text OCRed affects the execution profile of the sandbox serving the request.
+The number of words is held constant at 100, but a different font is used to render the text.
+Generally, `mono` performs the best, followed by `URW Gothic`, followed by `Lobster Two`, which is a stylistic font that performs quite poorly.

 Run `install.sh` to install required tools and `run.sh` to run the tests.